sampsyo/cs6120/content/blog/2019-11-07-immix/index.md

 ![004.png](./004.png)

 The second set of evaluations examine the performance of immix in a composite generational collector.
-(G|A-B) represents a generational collector who performs A in nursery space and B in mature space.
+(G|A-B) represents a generational collector that performs A in nursery space and B in mature space.

 ![005.png](./005.png)